YosefLab/Compass/docs/_sources/AWS-tutorial.rst.txt

 You don’t have to create your own image - Amazon has many images with different operating systems already prepared.
 However, if you use one of these, you’ll have to install any extra software every time you create an instance.
-Instead, we’re going to create an Image with COMPASS and its dependencies installed on it so that we only have to do this once.
+Instead, we’re going to create an Image with Compass and its dependencies installed on it so that we only have to do this once.

 Note: Images are also referred to as **AMI**\ s (Amazon Machine Images).

-Setting up the COMPASS Image (only need to do this once)
+Setting up the Compass Image (only need to do this once)
 ********************************************************

-We are going to create an Image with COMPASS and its dependencies installed.
+We are going to create an Image with Compass and its dependencies installed.

 To do this, first we are going to create a server with a basic Ubuntu